 - Makeup: The majority is crushed greenstone with one small boardwalk section and another with rubberized mats.
-Some sections the granite were thicker than others, which can be challenging for some manual wheelchairs especially when going slightly uphill.
+In some sections, the granite was thicker than others, which can be challenging for some manual wheelchairs especially when going slightly uphill.

 - Width: At least 5 feet with 60X60 inch turn-around spaces.
 From the parking lot, follow the access sign for the most accessible route.

 - Slope: Ranged between 5 to 10 degrees.
-Before the section where the grade is more than 8 degrees (does not pass ABA standards) is a sign warning of the upcoming steepness; the hill short but the steepest point of the trail.
+Before the section where the grade is more than 8 degrees (does not pass ABA standards) is a sign warning of the upcoming steepness; the hill is short but the steepest point of the trail.
 Throughout the ABA accessible section of the trail are landing pads 60×60 inches.

 - Parking: A couple of designated spots with van access are close to the trailhead.